mkohli1997/Facial-Expression-Gender/575_Final_Project_Group_9.md

 **Figure 5.4.4** Percentage Confusion Matrix for Expression Model 2

-The “Disgust” row of both matrices is empty, showing that the model no longer predicts the

-“Disgust” expression.
-It is instructive to compare these two matrices to the matrices in Figures

-5.3.4 and 5.3.5.
-It is noticeable that, aside from “Fear” and “Anger,” Expression Model 2 had

-reduced true positive percentages across the board.
+The “Disgust” row of both matrices is empty, showing that the model no longer predicts the “Disgust” expression.
+It is instructive to compare these two matrices to the matrices in Figures 5.3.4 and 5.3.5.
+It is noticeable that, aside from “Fear” and “Anger”, Expression Model 2 had reduced true positive percentages across the board.
 However, the reductions are minimal.

-What is also noticeable is that this model seems to have less of a bias towards predicting “Neutral”

-than Model 1 overall.
-In Model 1, “Neutral” was predicted 7420 times, compared to the actual

-number of “Neutral” images, 5915.
-Model 2 does not seem to have this bias – it predicted “Neutral”

-5714 times.
-However, the model did demonstrate a rather noticeable bias towards predicting

-“Sad”: Model 2 predicted “Sad” 8468 times, compared to the actual number of “Sad” images,

-\6174.

-The predicted number of “Happy” images and “Anger” images matched up very well with total

-numbers of images for those respective categories.
-However, especially in the “Anger” category,

-this is largely due to a large number of false positives that just happen to add up nicely.

-It is important to remember that this model is trained differently from the ground up, so this is not

-simply the result of “Disgust” predictions being moved elsewhere – instead, it is a completely

-different model than Expression Model 1.

-Here it is probably important to mention that, throughout this experiment, we are dealing with a

-dataset that has quite a number of mislabeled images.
-We’ve done our best as a group to fix these

-mislabels, but it is very difficult to go through ~35,000 images and ensure that all images are in

-their correct folders.
-That is why, although validation accuracies and confusion matrices tell

-important stories about the way a model *thinks* it performs on the dataset, the final effectiveness

-of the model is really determined by its performance in real-world tests, such as those that will be

-described in 5.6.
-For example, a face that is clearly “Sad” to most human observers may be found

-in the “Happy” dataset (and upon investigation this is not too uncommon an occurrence).
-A model

-may find this expression to be “Sad,” but because it is located in the “Happy” category, this will

-be reported as incorrect.
-Of course, the model is trained from the ground up on this dataset, so it

-is likely being misled as it trains over these images in the first place.

-14
+What is also noticeable is that this model seems to have less of a bias towards predicting “Neutral” than Model 1 overall.
+In Model 1, “Neutral” was predicted 7420 times, compared to the actual number of “Neutral” images, 5915.
+Model 2 does not seem to have this bias – it predicted “Neutral” 5714 times.
+However, the model did demonstrate a rather noticeable bias towards predicting “Sad”: Model 2 predicted “Sad” 8468 times, compared to the actual number of “Sad” images, 6174.
+The predicted number of “Happy” images and “Anger” images matched up very well with total numbers of images for those respective categories.
+However, especially in the “Anger” category, this is largely due to a large number of false positives that just happen to add up nicely.

+It is important to remember that this model is trained differently from the ground up, so this is not simply the result of “Disgust” predictions being moved elsewhere – instead, it is a completely different model than Expression Model 1.
+Here it is probably important to mention that, throughout this experiment, we are dealing with a dataset that has quite a number of mislabeled images.
+We’ve done our best as a group to fix these mislabels, but it is very difficult to go through ~35,000 images and ensure that all images are in their correct folders.
+That is why, although validation accuracies and confusion matrices tell important stories about the way a model *thinks* it performs on the dataset, the final effectiveness of the model is really determined by its performance in real-world tests, such as those that will be described in 5.6.
+For example, a face that is clearly “Sad” to most human observers may be found in the “Happy” dataset (and upon investigation this is not too uncommon an occurrence).
+A model may find this expression to be “Sad,” but because it is located in the “Happy” category, this will be reported as incorrect.
+Of course, the model is trained from the ground up on this dataset, so it is likely being misled as it trains over these images in the first place.

 **5.5 Expression Model 3**

-For our final expression recognition model, we removed the “Disgust” labeled images and trained

-over 4000 images each of the remaining classifications.
-This was an attempt to reduce the inherent

-bias learned by Model 1 towards classifying images as belonging to classifications that had larger

-numbers of training images.
-Figures 5.5.1 and 5.5.2 below are the graphs showing validation

-accuracy and validation loss for this model over 100 epochs of training.
-This model achieved a

-lower validation accuracy than the previous models: 57.2%, achieved at the 83rd epoch.
+For our final expression recognition model, we removed the “Disgust” labeled images and trained over 4000 images each of the remaining classifications.
+This was an attempt to reduce the inherent bias learned by Model 1 towards classifying images as belonging to classifications that had larger numbers of training images.
+Figures 5.5.1 and 5.5.2 below are the graphs showing validation accuracy and validation loss for this model over 100 epochs of training.
+This model achieved a lower validation accuracy than the previous models: 57.2%, achieved at the 83rd epoch.

 **Figure 5.4.1** Expression Model 3